haoyuzhao123/LeanIneqComp-Dojo/README.md

-# LeanIneqBench-Dojo
+# LeanIneqMix-Dojo
-LeanIneqBench for LeanDojo
+LeanIneqMix for LeanDojo